Stuyk/ramblings/README.md

 ## Tech

 - [How to get Into Tech](./how-to-get-into-tech.md) - A document that basically says make a GitHub, write code, and cross your fingers
+- [Programming with Bipolar 2](./programming-with-bipolar-2.md) - A document that shows some upsides and downsides to working in tech with this specific Disorder.